mlauss2/sandec/README.md

     - few sound issues
   - Rebel Assault I
     - sound issues in a lot of videos.
+- Can successfully parse .SNM videos from the following LucasArts titles:
+  - X-Wing Alliance
+  - Indiana Jones and the Infernal Machine, except for jonesopn_8.snm
 - Video decoding
   - Handles all 8-bit codecs found in LucasArts DOS/Windows titles
   - missing codecs 31/32 (RA1 for SEGA), due to no samples available.
-  - BL16 video is implemented, but still buggy.
+  - BL16 video is implemented.
+Works with all XWA videos.
   - frame interpolation for codec47/48 videos (default on).
 - Audio decoding
   - OK for COMI/Outlaws/MotS/SotE